chgray/notes/docs/Blog.AI.DocumentEditor.md

 ## Examples

-Here are a few examples that I found both interesting and inspiring.
-These demonstrate how the editor can help identify areas for improvement and highlight strengths in your writing.
+Here are a few examples that I found both interesting and useful.
+I 100% agree with the AI "Document Editor",  they didn't cost much money, I could work with immediate feedback, and let me respect the time of my friends, so they can help me with more challenging problems.

+Win-Win-Win. **I'll make the changes!  expect a PR shortly!**

 - **Example 1:** The AI editor pointed out a section where my explanation was unclear, suggesting specific ways to clarify my argument.  **I'll improve this!**